eguyonnet/BC19-FinalProject/README.md

 ## Setup environment

   ### Requirements
-  '- npm install -g ganache-cli'
+    - npm install -g ganache-cli
-  '- npm install -g truffle@5.0.4'
+    - npm install -g truffle@5.0.4
-  '- npm install -g solc@0.5.10'
+    - npm install -g solc@0.5.10

   Download my project to a local drive (https://github.com/eguyonnet/BC19-FinalProject.git)

   ### Smart contracts
   From the root of the project, install the dependencies (referenced in package-json) :
     - npm install

   Once you have ganache running, you can test the smart contracts and migrate them :
     - truffle test
     - truffle migrate

   CI  available at https://travis-ci.org/eguyonnet/BC19-FinalProject/jobs/564684272/config